raspberrypi/documentation/usage/minecraft/README.md

 ## Installation

-Minecraft may be installed by default with a desktop shortcut.
+Minecraft has been installed by default in Raspbian since September 2014.

 ![Minecraft Pi shortcut icon](images/minecraft-pi-shortcut.png)

-If not, open a terminal window and type the following commands (you must be online):
+If you're using an older version of Raspbian, open a terminal window and type the following commands (you must be online):

 ```bash
 sudo apt-get update